DriesDebouver/Smart-IoT-Home-based-on-3-microcontrollers/README.md

 # Smart IoT Home based on 3 microcontrollers
 ## Evaluatie Week 7: "Freestyle" oefening

-### Gecombineerde kennis van elektronica, programmeren, sensoren en I/O interfacing.**
+### Combined knowledge from electronics, programming, sensors and I/O interfacing.**
-1. Maak gebruik van minstens 1 microcontroller (naar keuze)
-   -  Ja, 3 microcontrollers
-2. Lees minstens 1 parameter in met een sensor (temperatuur/licht/…) (digitaal of analoog)
-   -	Ja, 6 sensors
-3. Stuur minstens een externe device aan gebruik makende van een externe schakeltrap
-   -	Ja, 2 fans op elk een 9V batterij
-4. De gemeten parameter(s) alsook de status van de output(s) moeten zowel zichtbaar zijn op een lokaal display als op de afstandsbediening via de Blynk app op je telefoon.
-En je moet de output(s) kunnen schakelen vanaf je telefoon.
-   -	Ja, zichtbaar op OLED scherm en in de Blynk app
-   -	Ja, stepper motor, relay en 3 led’s kunnen geschakeld worden via de Blynk app

 In this project I made a Smart Bedroom, Smart Chicken House and Smart Weather Station with almost all of the parts that I have.
 It works on 3 seperate microcontrollers: ESP32, Wemos Mini D1 and Arduino Nano 33 IoT.

+### Instructions:
+1. Use at least 1 microcontroller (of your choice)
+    - Yes, 3 microcontrollers
+2. Read in at least 1 parameter with a sensor (temperature / light / ...) (digital or analog)
+    - Yes, 6 sensors
+3. Control at least one external device using an external switching stage
+    - Yes, 2 fans each with a 9V battery and transistor
+4. The measured parameter(s) as well as the status of the output(s) must be visible on a local display as well as on the Blynk app on your phone.
+You should be able to switch the output(s) from your phone.
+    - Yes, visible on OLED screen and in the Blynk app
+    - Yes, stepper motor, relay, 3 LED's and RGB LED can be controlled via the Blynk app

 ### Parts: